 The closed summary shows whether the website is using app defaults or a website-specific override.
 It also shows the effective delay and jitter values that will become part of the scan’s resolved policy.

-Open recent scans
+Review recent scans

 The Recent scans section lists recent scan snapshots for this website.
-Each row links to a full Scan Results dashboard.

-The table can show:
+The table shows:

 - scan status